Dmitri9149/Docker-container-for-Links-with-PostgreSQL/README.md

 In the https://github.com/links-lang/links-tutorial it is recommended to install the Links to VirtualBox (with Vagrant to automate the process).

-Here we to make Docker environment for Links.
+Here we make Docker environment for Links.
 It is good to visit the above mentioned referencies and the language manual : https://links-lang.org/quick-help.html

 See also comments in the Dockerfile.